-- Can I apply this visa while I am offshore?
+- Can I apply Australia spouse visa subclass 820 while I am offshore?

-- Unfortunately, no. This 820 visa is designed to apply from inside Australia.
+- Unfortunately, no. This Australia spouse visa subclass 820 or de facto visa is designed to apply from inside Australia.

 - Therefore, you would need to be onshore when you apply and when the Department gives you the decision.